- Steve Martin

 Having spent decades in academia, I am now seeking to reach a larger audience with the release of two of my children's books: The titles of the books are 'Alice is sleeping,' which will be published in English (publisher to be determined), and 'Alice and the Sleeping Fairy,' which will be published in Japanese (publisher to be decided).
 With the release of my first children's book, I hope to raise awareness about how sleep and health are intertwined.
 This book is the result of that dream.
 This inventive narrative, titled 'Alice is Sleeping,' is best suited for children aged 4 to 8.
-The goal of this picture book is to show how advocating a simple idea, such as the critical need for adequate sleep in children, can not only improve the child's medical and mental health but also lead to better adult (healthy sleep) habits.
-In turn, such a positive way of life can help to transform the world.
+The goal of this picture book was to show how encouraging a basic notion like insisting on a good night's sleep for children may benefit not only the child's medical and mental health, but also lead to more healthy sleep habits as they develop into adulthood.
+As a result, such a productive way of life can contribute to global health transformation.

 Research and Professional Experience